jlm/r8-bs-remote-modals-example/README.md

 * Popper-js 2.11.8

 # License
-This code is released under the Apache License.
+This code is released under the Apache License, V2.0.